irvingmanaog/DeepLearningND_Generate_Faces/README.md

-# DeepLearningND_Generate_Faces
-Project: Generate Faces using Deep Learning
+# Generate Faces using Deep Learning

+Introduction

+In this project, you'll use generative adversarial networks to generate new images of faces.